django-cms/djangocms-template/README.md

 - compile the requirements - see the instructions below
 - remove only `pip-reqs compile` command from reqs install - everything else leave as it is
 - in the Development Setup below replace `create an .aldryn file` with the content as `{"id": {project_id}, "slug": "{project_slug}"}`, the ID can be found in the dashboard url - `https://control.divio.com/control/{org_id}/edit/{project_id}/`, the slug is on that page as well
 - remove this section from README.md, along with the first sentence about djangocms-template independent setup.
+Also remove the `docs` directory - it should be stored only within this the source repository.

 If you DID deploy the test server before merging in djangocms-template and you run into migration errors: